ababoin07/turboknight-2/README.md

 - Corrected 1 major bug with LMR
 - Made the move_ordering better
 - Changed mate detection, switched to a more legal moves generation
+- Added dynamic LUT generation in the code
+- Deleted ZWP
 ---

 ## TODO List